 Choosing Between Clear Aligners & Braces

-Transparent clear aligners such as Invisalign are custom-made to fit your smile.
-These removable orthodontic appliances are constructed from clear plastic material.
-They forgo the brackets and wires that accompany braces and are therefore lower profile in appearance.
+Invisalign transparent clear aligners are custom-made to fit your smile.
+Clear plastic is used to make these removable orthodontic appliances.
+They lack the brackets and wires that come with braces and thus have a lower profile.

-Depending on your specific treatment plan, they may be in line with the cost of braces or slightly more expensive.
-A casual observer will be hard-pressed to see them on your teeth, and you won't have any restrictions on the food and drinks you can enjoy.
+Depending on your specific treatment plan, they may be comparable to or slightly more expensive than braces.
+A casual observer would be hard-pressed to notice them on your teeth, and you will have no restrictions on the foods and beverages you can consume.

 Traditional Metal Braces

-These are the most common type of braces.
-Made entirely out of metal and supported by elastics, metal braces have received numerous upgrades in recent decades thanks to advancements in orthodontic technology.
+These are the most widely used braces.
+Metal braces, which are entirely made of metal and supported by elastics, have undergone numerous upgrades in recent decades as orthodontic technology has advanced.

 In this case, clear braces may be a viable alternative.

-Many patients choose clear braces as they are better able to blend in with their smile.
+Many patients choose clear braces as they are better able to blend in with their smiles.
 They are not actually transparent; the brackets are constructed from tooth-coloured ceramic.

-Clear braces come with a caveat: while they are a compromise between metal braces and clear aligners when it comes to appearance, they are actually more brittle and larger in size than the traditional metal braces you may have seen.
+There is a catch with clear braces: despite looking like a cross between clear aligners and metal braces from the outside, they are actually more brittle and larger than the conventional metal braces you may have seen.

-Keep in mind that your gums may feel sensitive with these, as the larger ceramic brackets can make it more challenging to clean around the brackets, leading to receding or swollen gums should your toothbrush not reach the gum line and enamel.
+Keep in mind that your gums may feel sensitive with these, as the larger ceramic brackets can make cleaning around the brackets more difficult, leading to receding or swollen gums if your toothbrush does not reach the gum line and enamel.